BUY TWO OR MORE GUIDES - UP TO 20% OFF

 CompanyCostTimeNotes

-Yellowstone Hiking Guides$1554 hoursMorning
+Yellowstone Hiking Guides (book here)~$1274 hoursMorning

-Shurr Adventures Yellowstone~$1203.5 hoursMorning & sunset
+Shurr Adventures Yellowstone (book here)~$1353.5 hoursMorning & sunset

-Prismatic Tours$1604-5 hoursLunch included
+Prismatic Tours ~$1805 hoursLunch included

-Morning, afternoon, private
+Morning, evening, private

 See Yellowstone’s website for more information about park-authorized guides.

-Other activities near West Thumb and Grant Village
+Other Activities Near West Thumb and Grant Village

 There really aren’t many accessible things to do near West Thumb and Grant Village.